 STEADTLER triplus color: I also have a set of Steadtler triplus markers in a fatter tip than the fineliner.
 They are great for adding topics to the top of your daily pages, making goal setting charts at the end of the year, and also using in adult coloring books, that is one of your self-care activities.

 Martha Stewart Arts and Craft Markers: These are my favorite markers for adding color to banners, or boxes or whatever.
 They are opaque enough that you can see whatever marker you used to draw the item below, and they don’t ghost or bleed at all.
 I got them at Michael’s for scrapbooking years and years ago, and they have been discontinued.
-You can still get them on Amazon for the time being, however.
-I might have ordered a back up set (grins).

 Everything else: The rest of these items are not necessary, but they make my Bullet Journaling experience a little easier.